nimiq/developer-center/migration/faqs.md

 #### Can I pre-stake to a validator anytime during the transition?

 No, pre-staking is only available during the pre-staking phase.
 Your NIM will be added to the pre-registered validator’s deposit, contributing to the required threshold of stake needed for migration readiness.
+After the migration is complete, you can add more stake, re-stake to another validator, or unstake and recover your staked funds.

 #### What happens if the activation doesn’t collect 80% of readiness?